 Living in Ashburn, VA

-Ashburn, Virginia is a place rich in local lore, scenic beauty, and high culture.
+Ashburn, Virginia is a place rich in local lore, scenic beauty, and cultural aspects.
 Wherever in town you happen to be, you are sure to find something of interest.
-Offering everything from casual strolling to the Ice House hockey rink, you will love Ashburn's three large parks—Ashburn Park, Bles Park, and Trailside Park.
+Offering everything from casual strolling to the Ice House hockey rink, you will love Ashburn's three large parks — Ashburn Park, Bles Park, and Trailside Park.
 Spend an evening at the movies at the Alamo Drafthouse Cinema, where you can grab dinner and a movie at the same time.
-Join the golf club at Brambleton Golf Course; you can reserve tee times and then finish the day with a burger and beer at the Brambleton Ale House.
+Join the golf club at Brambleton Golf Course; you can reserve tee times and then finish the day with a burger and beer at the Social House, Kitchen & Tap.
 Truly, Ashburn is a place with something to offer for everyone.

 What You'll Find in the Community